Automimicry: False head

 A 1981 experiment confirmed the expected correlation between deceptiveness and survival in butterflies.

 Centipedes' last segments often mimic their heads by having a similar coloration and having the ultimate legs mimicking the antennae; this is thought to prevent predators from telling apart their heads, which have forcipules, from their arguably defenseless last trunk segments.

 Among vertebrates, snakes such as the rubber boa and the coral snake coil up and hide their head, instead displaying their tail as a false head.
 Some fishes such as the foureye butterflyfish have eyespots near their tails, and when mildly alarmed swim slowly backwards, presenting the tail as a head; however, various hypotheses for the function of such eyespots have been proposed.
 Several species of pygmy owl bear false eyes (ocelli) on the back of the head, misleading predators into reacting as though they were the subject of an aggressive stare.

 Military usage

 Automimicry has sometimes been used in military vehicles and aircraft.
-Among vehicles, specialised variants such as the British Second World War Churchill armoured recovery vehicle had no room for an actual gun, but was fitted with a dummy weapon, imitating the armed version of the same tank, to give it some protection.
+Among vehicles, the British Second World War Churchill armoured recovery vehicle had no room for an actual gun, but was fitted with a dummy weapon, imitating the armed version of the same tank, to give it some protection.

-The ground attack A-10 Thunderbolt (Warthog) was sometimes painted with a camouflage scheme that included both disruptive coloration and automimicry in the form of a false canopy on the underside.
+The ground attack A-10 Thunderbolt II l was sometimes painted with a camouflage scheme that included both disruptive coloration and automimicry in the form of a false canopy on the underside.
 This was intended to confuse the enemy about the aircraft's attitude and likely direction of travel.